 During operation the physical power flow on KONTEK and KF CGS is optimized aiming among other things at a minimisation of the incurring grid losses.
 50Hertz and Energinet are currently researching whether changes in the provision of the grid losses are economically reasonable.
 Should this be the case, 50Hertz and Energinet will make appropriate adjustments after consultation with the German and Danish regulatory authorities and after timely prior notice.Furthermore, due to scheduled works or disturbances in the transmission grids of 50Hertz and/or Energinet, the available transport capacity in the relevant transmission grid may be restricted.
 As a result, limitations of the transmission capacity available for the market between the bidding zones DE/LU and DK2 can occur.

-The transmission capacities available for international electricity trading between Germany and Poland and between Germany and the Czech Republic respectively are currently determined according to the methodologies described under the links below.
+Since the go-live of the Flow-Based Market Coupling in the CCR Core on 09.06.2022, the transmission capacities available for international electricity trading between Germany and Poland and between Germany and the Czech Republic respectively are determined for the day-ahead market according to the capacity calculation methodology for the day-ahead timeframe linked on the following page.

-The capacities for the transmission of electrical energy, which are made available to the market in this way, are determined on the basis of theNet Transfer Capacities (NTC) method (Download PDF, 227 KB).
+The mid- and long-term capacities for transmission of electric energy, which are made available to the market in this way, are determined on the basis of theNet Transfer Capacities (NTC) method (Download PDF, 227 KB).

 The requirements for cross-border electricity transport keep increasing due to the growing European electricity trade.
 The available transmission capacities of the cross-border interconnectors, however, are often not enough.
 The available line capacities therefore need to be managed without discrimination according to a market-oriented and transparent procedure.Below you can find current data on grid capacity at the hubs of the 50Hertz grid area with transmission system operators in Poland (PSE), the Czech Republic (ČEPS) and Denmark (Energinet.dk).